MirImaadAli1/ProcedurePulseWeb/README.md

 | duplicateElement | Function | Yes      | Function to duplicate the form element.                                                                                                         | Tied to the duplicate icon button, allowing the duplication of the form element represented by `item`.             |
 | children       | `node`       | No       | React children components that represent the specific form element to be rendered within the `Layout`.                                           | Directly rendered within the `Grid` component, providing the visual representation of the form element.            |

-###### src/components/FormBuilder/elements/TextField.jsx

-#### Overview
+#### src/components/FormBuilder/elements/TextField.jsx
-The TextFieldInput component is a React component designed to serve as a customizable input field for audit questions.
+The `TextFieldInput` component is a React component designed to serve as a customizable input field for audit questions.
 It includes options for additional input types such as Yes/No/N/A checkboxes, comments, and image uploads.
 The component is flexible, allowing users to toggle these additional options on or off.
 It utilizes Material-UI icons and Tailwind CSS classes for styling.

-#### Component Props:

 | Prop Name             | Type       | Required | Description                                                                                                                | Relations/Connections                                                                                              |
 |-----------------------|------------|----------|----------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|